 Need a break from Irish life, but you don’t know where to start?
 You might be faced with questions like, Where can I go?
 How do I go about it?
-Who needs my skills and experience?
+Who needs my skills and work experience?
 Thankfully, we are here to set your mind at ease and convince you that Canada is the perfect destination for you.
 This is how to immigrate from Ireland to Canada.

-Canada is the second largest country in the world and because of its sheer size, it is also hugely varied.
+Canada is the second-largest country in the world and because of its sheer size, it is also hugely varied.
 There is Vancouver, renowned for its mild coastal climate and the great outdoors; multicultural, business hub Toronto; the wild winters of Saskatchewan and the beautiful nature of Alberta.

 The country is also known for its welcoming attitude toward immigrants.
 In fact, Canada is set to welcome nearly one million permanent residents to its borders by 2020.
 Due to this high demand, the Canadian government has developed a highly specialized immigration system.
 Those with Irish citizenship will find it particularly easy to move to Canada for work through the International Experience Canada (IEC) program.
 Unfortunately, this is only for a two-year duration.
 The IEC annually sets targets for individual countries and in 2018 that number was as high as 10,700 for Irish citizens.

-Immigration is no easy task, especially if you are trying to do so by yourself.
+Immigrating to Canada is no easy task, especially if you are trying to do so by yourself.
 It is easy to get swept away by the great promise of living the Canadian dream, but the admin behind it can be time-consuming and just generally confusing.
 Our guide will detail all the essentials about how to immigrate from Ireland to Canada below.

 Work Visas and Citizenship Options